-12b-1 Fees: As CSM is a registered broker/dealer as well as a registered investment adviser, the Firm may accept commissions in addition to advisory fees for the sale of mutual fund shares, as set forth in the prospectus for each security.
+12b-1 Fees (MAP, Monument Select, and Baymount Accounts): As CSM is a registered broker/dealer as well as a registered investment adviser, the Firm may accept commissions in addition to advisory fees for the sale of mutual fund shares, as set forth in the prospectus for each security.
 A 12b-1 fee is an annual marketing or distribution fee charged by a mutual fund.
 The 12b-1 fee is considered to be an operational expense and, as such, is included in a mutual fund's expense ratio.
 12b-1 fees are comprised of two distinct charges: a service fee and a distribution/marketing fee.
 12b-1 fees are generally between 0.25% and 1% (the maximum allowed) of a fund's net assets, with service fees and distribution/marketing fees limited to 0.25% and 0.75%, respectively.
 CSM currently does not receive any portion of 12b-1 fees received for mutual fund shares purchased or held in CSM advisory accounts.
 Rather, the custodian receives any such fees.
-CSM is currently working with the custodian to have any 12b-1 fees paid on funds in advisory accounts rebated to the clients' accounts.
-Because the custodian receives 12b-1's for our clients, at this time, a potential conflict exists with the mutual shares classes that our custodian makes available to our firm.
+CSM periodically exchanges existing advisory fee-eligible mutual fund positions in these accounts for a specific mutual fund share Because the custodian receives 12b-1's for our clients, at this time, a potential conflict exists with the mutual shares classes that our custodian makes available to our firm.
 Use of a more costly mutual fund share class will reduce the performance of a client's account.
-Please note that CSM and its IARs do not have an incentive to recommend or select mutual fund share classes that have higher 12b-1 fees because their compensation is not affected by the share class selected.
+Please note that CSM and its IARs do not have an incentive to recommend or select mutual fund share classes that have higher 12b-1 fees because theircompensation is not affected by the share class selected.